Airbus and Qatar Airways face off again in court over A350 | Business

 The number of A350s grounded by Qatar because of surface damage has risen to 28 out of 53 A350s in its fleet.
 Airbus said last month it had revoked all 19 remaining A350 orders from Qatar Airways, severing outstanding business with the Gulf carrier for new jets.

+People familiar with the case said Qatar Airways was arguing that the money had been invested as anticipated and that the airline was not in any case required to give evidence on this.
+For its part, Qatar Airways accused Airbus of trying to bring European regulators "on side" by controlling what they saw regarding the damage to A350 jets.

+It reproduced an internal Airbus email titled "Easy mtg" from the top A350 engineer asking colleagues to show the European Union Aviation Safety Agency (EASA) the worst damage, adding: "We need to damp the first impression they will have".
+An Airbus spokesperson said this demonstrated a "warts and all" approach to the case.
+EASA did not immediately respond to a request for comment.

-Boeing is meanwhile being dragged into the public dispute between its arch-rival and one of its own biggest clients for the first time, people familiar with the case said.
+Boeing has meanwhile been dragged into the public dispute between its arch-rival and one of its own biggest clients for the first time.
 The dispute over the A350 widened earlier this year when Airbus revoked a separate contract for 50 smaller A321neo jets, arguing the contracts were linked by a cross-default clause.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)